-- be conducted to build and deliver the system.
+- Project.
+This is the work management aspect.
+It embodies the work to be conducted to build and deliver the system.
 This includes milestones, schedules, and so on.
 It answers the questions “when” and “how soon.”

 - Team.
 This is the teamwork aspect.
 It is about how well the team is working together and how they collaborate with others outside the team.
 It answers the questions “who” and “how well.”

 The state for each aspect is summarized in Table 1.
 For brevity in this paper, I will not go into the criteria for each state.
 Anyway, the criteria only serve as a guide.
 Most teams would adjust them anyway, but I have found that the states themselves are fairly generic.
 I made a deliberate attempt towards a very small number of dimensions for simplicity as I believe most teams can fill the missing bits themselves.
 I want to start light - as light weight as possible.
 Incidentally, there is ongoing work in the SEMAT initiative to define these dimensions universally.

 As I explain here, for each state, I ask the team members in which state is their development..
 If a particular state is completed, I will move the card to the left.
 For those states that have yet to be achieved, I will shift them to the right.
 So, completed states are on the left and pending states on the right.

 Then, I do something very important.
 I take the first pending state and put them in the middle and I push away the completed states and the other pending states.
 The result is shown below in Figure 5.
 I call this “Parting the Red Sea.”